Visualisation of new entrance at Dardsley

-We are currently trying to minimise the number of patients that come to the practice to reduce the chances of infecting each other and staff.
+We continue trying to minimise the number of patients that come to the practice to reduce the chances of infecting each other and staff.
 Many consultations will be by telephone (at times with video) or on the day and patients will be asked to confirm they have no symptoms before being given a face to face appointment.
+But throughout the pandemic we have been committed to providing face to face appointments where necessary.
 Please wear a face-mask when attending the practice.
-Essential reviews, injections, vaccinations and procedures will go ahead.
+Essential reviews, injections, vaccinations and procedures continue as normal.
 On-line bookable appointments will be restricted to telephone appointments.
 We need all patients to be able to have their prescriptions sent direct to the pharmacy.
 Sick notes will be sent to you wherever possible by text or email.
-Please do not come to the practice to ask for an appointment.
-Our doors are now closed at times.
-If the doors are closed, knock on the window if you need to speak to us or if you have been called in for an appointment.
+Our doors are open but please observe social distancing.
 We are taking extra steps to regularly clean communal areas.
 Please use the hand sanitisers provided and wash your hands.
-You do not need sick notes for 7-day or 14-day self-isolation.
-Please speak to your employer.
 We are looking at ways of staying in touch with the most vulnerable of our patients with the help of local organisations.
 Wishing you all the best during a difficult time.

 Dr Ewa Craven.

 See our News page for the latest on Covid-19 Vaccinations